jbock-java/jbock/README.md

 abstract class DeleteCommand {

   @Option(names = {"-v", "--verbosity"},
-          description = "A named option.
-The return type reflects optionality.") abstract OptionalInt verbosity();
+          description = {"A named option.
+The return type reflects optionality.", "Could use Optional<Integer> too, but using int or Integer", "would make it a 'required option'."}) abstract OptionalInt verbosity();

   @Parameter(